erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

    V_n &= V_0(1-a_n) \\
    V_t &= \Omega(1+a_t)r,

-where :math:`\Omega` is the rotational speed of the turbine, :math:`r` is the radial location along the blade span, and :math:`a_n` and :math:`a_t` are the normal and tangential induction factors.
+where :math:`V_0` is the freestream velocity at a user specified distance upstream from the disk plane as described in Section :ref:`actuator_disk_model_simplified` (also see Fig. :numref:`fig:ActuatorDisk_Sampling`), :math:`\Omega` is the rotational speed of the turbine, :math:`r` is the radial location along the blade span, and :math:`a_n` and :math:`a_t` are the normal and tangential induction factors.
 The lift and drag forces are given by:

 .. math::
    :label: GAD_L_D